-- 48.1 Only exporters that did not export to SACU during the original investigation period for dumping may request a new shipper review. - 48.2 The exporter requesting such review shall provide sufficient information to prove that it is not and was not related to any party to which the anti-dumping duty was applied. - 48.3 The Commission shall not consider a request for a new shipper review before definitive anti-dumping duties have been imposed.
+- 48.1 Only exporters that did not export to SACU during the original investigation period for subsidisation may request a new shipper review. - 48.2 The exporter requesting such review shall provide sufficient information to prove that - (a) it is not and was not related to any party against which the countervailing duty was applied; and - (b) it did not export the subject product to SACU during the original investigation period. - 48.3 The Commission shall not consider a request for a new shipper review before definitive countervailing duties have been imposed.